Harry Giles Would Like to Re-Introduce Himself

 "Harry has seen the highest of the high," says Kenneth Bates, who trained Giles in high school.
 "Everyone has told him he's the best player in the world.
 He's also felt the lowest of the low.
 He's heard people tell him his career is done and he'll never be himself again.
 He experienced all that by 20.
 He's always had the talent, and now he's got the maturity, too.
 What he's going to do next will amaze you."

-At CREAM, Giles realizes the waffles aren't going to work and decides to make due with birthday cake cookies instead.
+At CREAM, Giles realizes the waffles aren't going to work and decides to make do with birthday cake cookies instead.
 He flashes his signature bright smile for Silmi's Instagram, then swivels off the stool and continues eating on the way out of the shop.
 Outside in his Porsche, he confesses that this isn't the sandwich he's been searching for.
 It's good, but he is after something more.
 As in his quest to return to the basketball court, he won't quit until he finds himself.

 Harry Giles is shooting hoops in the courtyard of his California home.
 He lives in a ranch-style house in a gated suburb and has plenty of space in the driveway for a hoop, but he prefers the privacy of playing back by his pool—even if that means his sliding glass doors take regular beatings from bouncing basketballs.
 He swishes a few short jumpers then pauses to point to a tattoo he got at the beginning of the year.
 It's a lion's head and a cursive Bible verse, 1 Peter 2:15-16: "For it is God's will that by doing good you should silence the ignorant talk of foolish people.
 Live as free people, but do not use your freedom as a cover-up for evil; live as God's slaves."
 It's on his right shin—just beneath the scar from his second knee surgery.